Greeks welcome news on PM, await crisis cabinet

 Papademos concluded talks on Thursday with representatives from outgoing Prime Minister George Papandreou's Socialist party and the opposition New Democracy led by Antonis Samaras with no sign of an agreement on a cabinet list.

-Sources in the two parties said Socialist party heavyweight Evangelos Venizelos would likely remain finance minister when President Karolos Papoulias swears in the new cabinet, scheduled for 1200 GMT (7 a.m.
-ET) on Friday.
+Sources in the two parties said Socialist party heavyweight Evangelos Venizelos would likely remain finance minister when President Karolos Papoulias swears in the new cabinet, scheduled for 12 p.m. on Friday.

 STRUGGLE AHEAD